-Join Caleb Smith for an in-depth discussion in this video Understanding URL patterns, part of Up and Running with Python and Django.
+Join Caleb Smith for an in-depth discussion in this video Understanding URL patterns, part of Learning Python and Django (2015).

 - Let's dig a bit deeper into URL patterns…which dispatch requests to views based on the path.…First, we'll take a brief look at regular expressions.…Regular expressions are used to interpret the URLs…for your site.…A regular expression is a sequence of characters…that defines a search pattern for strings.…Here are some examples for some regular expressions…that we'll use.…With the regular expression ducky,…this will match the word ducky anywhere found in the string.…With \d, this will match a single digit character.…This has nothing to do with the character d.…